Ruth Robertson: Biography

 Robertson stayed in Venezuela for the next 12 years, and became the editor of the Daily Journal (formerly known as Caracas Journal), and subsequently moved to Mexico, before returning to the U.S. in the mid-1960s, and re-locating to Rosenberg, Texas, where she died in 1998.

 The Ruth Robertson Archives have been preserved at the Harry Ransom Center of the University of Texas in Austin.

+Author Kathryn Casey's book, Angel Falls, released in September 2023, was inspired by Robertson's life.